A) ADMINISTRATION OF THE LEAGUE

 5) A player who has been caught practising on their home green or their opponent's green before a match.

-2a There shall be a President, Vice- President, (who will both serve for three years), Chairman, Vice- Chairman, General secretary, Compeition secretary, Treasurer, who will be elected annually at the AGM.
+2a There shall be a President, Vice- President, (who will both serve for three years), Chairman, Vice- Chairman, League secretary, Compeition secretary, Treasurer, who will be elected annually at the AGM.
 Nominations for any of the named positions from any club to be sent to the League Secretary by 30th November annually.

 3. COMMITTEES AND MEETINGS